The Flintstones (film): Casting

 John Candy, Jim Belushi, Dan Aykroyd, Bill Murray, and Chevy Chase were all considered for the role of Fred Flintstone.
 The last four actors were all deemed too skinny and a fat suit was deemed too inappropriate to be used.
-Goodman felt he was "sandbagged" into the role of Flintstone years earlier at the table read for the film Always, when Steven Spielberg announced: "Ladies and Gentlemen, I'd like to say something before we start: I've found my Fred Flintstone".
+Goodman felt he was "sandbagged" into the role of Fred years earlier at the table read for the film Always, when Steven Spielberg announced: "Ladies and Gentlemen, I'd like to say something before we start: I've found my Fred Flintstone".
 Goodman said it was "not a role I was looking forward to doing" but said the experience was "fun".
 Had Goodman turned the role down, the film would not have been made.
 Geena Davis, Faith Ford, and Catherine O'Hara were all considered for the role of Wilma, but Elizabeth Perkins eventually won the role.
 Danny DeVito was the original first choice for Barney, but he turned down the role as he felt he was too gruff to do the character properly and reportedly suggested Rick Moranis for the role.
-DeVito was also considered for Fred Flintstone.
+DeVito was also considered for Fred.
 Although Janine Turner was considered, Rosie O'Donnell won the role of Betty Rubble with her impersonation of the cartoon character's signature giggle.
 Both Tracey Ullman and Daphne Zuniga were also considered for the role.
-Sharon Stone was to play Miss Stone, but turned it down because of scheduling conflicts.
+Sharon Stone was to play Miss Stone, but she turned it down because of scheduling conflicts.
 The role was also offered to Nicole Kidman.
 Both Audrey Meadows and Elizabeth Montgomery were considered for the role of Pearl Slaghoople.

 Filming

-Principal photography began on May 17, 1993, and wrapped on August 20, 1993.
+Principal photography began on May 17, 1993, and wrapped three months later, on August 20.
 Parts of the film were shot at Glen Canyon in Utah as well as Los Angeles County, California.
 Sets that resembled a complete street from Bedrock were constructed adjacent to Vasquez Rocks in California.
-Before being totally demolished, visitors could tour the location.
+Before they were totally demolished, visitors could tour the location.
+The effects for Dino, the Dictabird and other prehistoric creatures were provided by Jim Henson's Creature Shop while most of the film's CGI effects were provided by Industrial Light & Magic after Levant was impressed by their work on the dinosaurs in Jurassic Park (another Universal/Amblin production released the previous year).